kasparsd/contact-form-7-extras/readme.txt.md

 ## Upgrade Notice

+### 0.8.0

+Fix: Update the Google Global Site Tag (gtag.js) event logic to use the [suggested event structure](https://developers.google.com/analytics/devguides/collection/gtagjs/events).

 ### 0.7.3

 Compatability with the Javascript event changes in the latest version 5.2 of the Contact Form 7 plugin.
-Support this plugin by subscribing to the 🚀 PRO plan.